faizan1234567/Machine-Learning/README.md

 ## Credits
-This repository my work for this course.
+This repository is my work for this course.
 This has been created to help learners when they are stuck in programming assignments.
 The code base, quiz questions, and diagrams are taken from the [Machine Learning course](https://www.coursera.org/learn/machine-learning?).